Tulunids: Increasing Turkic influence and its impact on the caliphate

 The Turks then took another significant step by asserting control over the caliph himself, thereby ensuring the continuity of their power.
 They monitored his movements and participated in political discussions.
 To maintain this control, they did not proceed directly to their appointed provinces; instead, they delegated deputies to manage them.
 This strategy constituted a pivotal stage in the eventual disintegration of the centralized authority, as the deputies strove for autonomy, capitalizing on the frailty of the central power and the caliph's lack of awareness of the circumstances prevailing in the provinces.
 They relied on the Turks they had appointed.
 To consolidate their control over the caliphate, the Turks began to interfere in the selection and appointment of caliphs.
 Al-Wathiq was the final caliph to be appointed by the traditional methods.
 Upon his death, without designating his young son Muhammad as his successor, a power struggle ensued between two principal factions concerning the selection of the subsequent caliph.
 The first faction comprised high-ranking state officials, including members of the Abbasid family, the vizier Muhammad ibn al-Zayyat, and the Chief Judge Ahmad ibn Abi Du'ad, who expressed support for the candidacy of Muhammad ibn al-Wathiq.
-The second faction was the ascendant Turkish power, which nominated Ja'far ibn al-Mutawakkil and successfully imposed him as caliph under the title "al-Mutawakkil 'ala Allah."
+The second faction was the ascendant Turkic power, which nominated Ja'far ibn al-Mutawakkil and successfully imposed him as caliph under the title "al-Mutawakkil 'ala Allah."

-This event set a dangerous precedent for the selection of future caliphs, as the Turkish commanders became the true power brokers, with no caliph being appointed without their approval.
+This event set a dangerous precedent for the selection of future caliphs, as the Turkic commanders became the true power brokers, with no caliph being appointed without their approval.
 They elevated the man they favored and dismissed those they did not, thus tightening their control over the affairs of the caliphate and governing it according to their own will.

-Al-Mutawakkil, and subsequently his son al-Muntasir, were aware of the detrimental impact of Turkish influence on the caliphate and the growing disregard for the caliph's authority.
+Al-Mutawakkil, and subsequently his son al-Muntasir, were aware of the detrimental impact of Turkic influence on the caliphate and the growing disregard for the caliph's authority.
 Both attempted to curtail the Turks' power and limit their influence.
 However, the Turks, perceiving an imminent threat to their position, acted expeditiously to eliminate both caliphs, resulting in their deaths.
 Consequently, the Turks became the uncontested masters of the caliphate's capital, with no opposition capable of challenging their dominance.